My YouTube to WAV Journey: From Audio Noob to Sound Master

 Podcaster's Needs

-Podcast creators might focus more on:
+Podcast creators might focus more on:- Voice clarity

 - File size management